How to Use Your Health Insurance for Mental Health Care

 Treatments Health Insurance Can Cover

-That means plans must cover services for mental health, behavioral health and substance use disorders.
-Specific mental and behavioral health benefits will depend on your state and the health plan you choose, but here are some specific treatments that may be covered.
+Specific mental and behavioral health benefits will depend on your state and the health plan you choose, but here are some treatments that may be covered:

-• Psychotherapy and counseling: This is also known as “talk therapy” and can help patients cope with daily life, trauma, grieving the loss of a loved one or specific mental disorders like depression or anxiety.
+• Psychotherapy and counseling: Also known as "talk therapy," this can help patients cope with daily life, trauma, grieving the loss of a loved one or specific mental disorders like depression or anxiety.

 • Psychiatric emergency services: This may include attempted suicide, substance abuse, depression, psychosis, violence or other sudden changes in behavior that result in needing urgent attention.

 • Addiction treatment: Helps those battling substance abuse stop compulsive drug seeking and use.
-It can include cognitive-behavioral therapy as well as medications, or a combination.
+Treatment can include cognitive-behavioral therapy as well as medications, or a combination.

 • Co-occurring medical and behavioral health conditions: This refers to those dealing with a dual diagnosis such as coexisting addiction and depression.